DanNguyen8189/projectmanagement/README.md

 deployed at https://projectmanagement157.herokuapp.com/

+This is a MEAN full stack application!
+This is a project management app, where admin members can create projects and their milestones for clients to view and approve.

+#### Admin View:

+Admin can create projects for their clients.
+Each project will be assigned a client code that the client can use to access it later.
+Admin can add multiple milestones to each project, to be approved by the client.

+#### Client View:
+Client can use their client code to log in and view their project.
+Clients can approve milestones that the admin included with that project.

 ## Deploying in Heroku after developing on Repl.it

 1. in index.js, make sure to change to app.listen(3000, () => console.log('server started'));